-In honor of Inauguration Day we decided to draft our own presidential fantasy football team.
+In honor of Election Day we decided to draft our own presidential fantasy football team.
 The rules were simple, every player had to have served as President (sorry Aaron Burr), and we needed to fill out a full offensive roster, including backups.
-We aren’t sure if this team could beat an NFL team, but we like our chances against the Bills.
+We aren’t sure if this team could beat an NFL team, but we like our chances against the Jets.
 In a few decades we can revisit this list and fill out the defense, if we have had enough new commanders in chief by then.

 Starter: George Washington

 This team needs a leader and field general, and no man fits that bill quite like our first president, George Washington.
 The man led offensive strikes deep into enemy territory, rallied his undermanned team against a superior enemy, and led the biggest upset in American history outside of Super Bowl III.

 We need America's heftiest president to guard Washington's blind side.
 Taft, a noted sports fan, was known for his ability to pivot quickly on issues.
 We will trust the man who guarded the nation's laws on the Supreme Court long after his tenure in office was over.

 At left guard we were looking for someone with a powerful build and hard-nosed attitude.
 Arthur, the only shaved bear to serve as president, fits the bill on both counts.
 A New York Stalwart, we see Arthur as the reliable run blocker that every team needs.

 This was by far the easiest selection on the team, as Ford played center and linebacker for the Michigan Wolverines during their 1932 and 1933 championship seasons.
 During the 1993 season Ford backed up All American center Chuck Bernard, before going on to be an all-star caliber player himself his senior season.